qwergram/CS133Assignment/README.md

 ## 7. Combining work

-Once we have completed a feature (e.g. our adder feature), we will want to "merge" our work back in to the `master` branch. (we will turn in the `master` branch to Bladek, so make sure your code can merge!)
+"Once we have completed a feature (e.g. our adder feature), we will want to "merge" our work back in to the `master` branch. (we will turn in the `master` branch to Bladek, so make sure your code can merge!)

 # Assignments